Step (step into)

 With an integer argument, step that many times.

-event is list of an event name which is one of: call, return, line, exception c-call, c-return or c-exception.
 If specified, only those stepping events will be considered.
-If no list of event names is given, then any event triggers a stop when the count is 0.
+If no list of event names is given, then any event triggers a stop when the count is zero.

 If no suffix is given, the debugger setting different-line determines this behavior.